Can Out-of-Domain data help to Learn Domain-Specific Prompts for Multimodal Misinformation Detection?

 \section{Introduction}

 In this digital world, social media has become the main source of information for an increasing fraction of the population.
 Thus, it is very important that the news reaching the masses is authentic, since fake news can have serious consequences, like manipulating public opinion, stirring up conflicts, and even impacting financial markets.
-With the internet connecting billions of people worldwide, fake news can spread at an alarming speed, thus it is equally important to identify it quickly and efficiently.
 One increasingly common form of fake news is the out-of-context use of images, where a real image is paired with a false caption before dissemination.
-It is very difficult to detect such fake news, since the image is real, i.e., not manipulated or generated, and it is only recently that researchers have started to address this challenging, but very important problem \cite{cosmos}\cite{open_domain}.
-Annotating such data requires considerable domain expertise, thus, acquiring annotations for large amounts of data is very challenging.
-Especially, if one is interested in a particular domain, for e.g., a doctor may be more interested in healthcare news, whereas a government official may be more interested in political news, getting sufficient annotated data for every domain becomes even more difficult.
+It is very difficult to detect such fake news, since the image is real, i.e., not manipulated or generated, and it is only recently that researchers have started to address this challenging problem \cite{cosmos}\cite{open_domain}.

 In real-world, fake news can belong to any domain like {\em healthcare, politics, entertainment}, etc. Obviously, the accuracy of authentication of a test image-text pair belonging to a particular domain depends on how well that domain is represented in the training data.
 Training different models for different domains is not a practical solution, since it assumes abundant availability of data from every domain, in addition to not effectively utilizing the inter-relations and overlapping traits that may be present among them.